viamrobotics/docs/docs/use-cases/create-module.md

 Often, developers first test their new module by deploying it as a local module to a test machine.
 With a local installation, you can test your module in a controlled environment to confirm that it functions as expected, and make changes to your module as needed.

-## Manage existing modules
+## Manage your existing modules

-After you create and deploy a module, you may need to manage it.
+After you create and deploy a module, you may need to update or delete it.
 In this section:

 - [Update an existing module](#update-an-existing-module)